-We are early in our development efforts and we have not yet completed our IND-enabling studies for our lead product candidate, IMM-1-104.
+We are early in our development efforts and we have not yet submitted our IND for our lead product candidate, IMM-1-104.
 Our other product candidates are in earlier stages of drug development.
 We have invested substantially all of our efforts and financial resources in the identification of targets and preclinical development of small molecules targeting the MAPK and mTOR pathways in cancer therapy and small molecules targeting central nervous system disorders, including AD.